BYU-PCCL/holodeck/docs/packages/docs/scenarios.rst

-Scenarios allow the same world to be used for many different purposes, and allows you to extend and customize the scenarios we provide to suit your needs without recompiling the engine.
+Scenarios allow the same world to be used for many different purposes, and allows you to extend and customize the scenarios we provide to suit your needs without repackaging the engine.

 When you call ``holodeck.make()`` to create an environment, you pass in the name of a scenario, eg ``holodeck.make("UrbanCity-Follow")``.
 This tells